bufferapp/developers.buffer.com/content/_index.md

 weight = 1
 +++

-> We recently made some important changes to the Buffer API in regards to Twitter content in order to comply with their 2019 Developer Policy.
-Please visit our [Changelog page](/api/logs) for more details!
+> As of October 14th, 2019, Buffer no longer supports the registration of new developer applications.
+Applications created prior to this date will retain access to the Buffer Publish API.
+Please visit our [Changelog page](https://buffer.com/developers/api/logs) for more details.

 The Buffer API provides access to [user](/api/user)'s pending and sent [updates](/api/updates), social media [profiles](/api/profiles), [scheduled times](/api/profiles#schedules) and more.